Dr

 - he has the fully-earned degrees of Master of Religious Education (M.R.E.) and Doctor of

-Biblical Theology (Th.D), and for the past 25 years has been devoted to a ministry of
+Philosophy (Ph.D, with a theology major), and for the past 30 years has been devoted to a ministry of

 writing and teaching, throughout Australia and overseas.